Fusion-Party-Aus/Formal-Documents/Constitution.md

    7. If accepted, the new Branch must provide:

-      1. a list of members with information that allows registration of a party federally and in the relevant state as soon as practicable if they have not already done so; and
+      i) a list of members with information that allows registration of a party federally and in the relevant state as soon as practicable if they have not already done so; and

       2. nominate a Branch representative to sit on the Committee.

 7. Governance of Branches:

-   1. Branches must be governed in accordance with these Rules and the Branch’s operating rules;
+   a) Branches must be governed in accordance with these Rules and the Branch’s operating rules;

    2. A Branch may amend its operating rules in accordance with these Rules and as specified in the Branch-specific operating rules; and